What Is Radical Acceptance in Dialectical Behavioral Therapy?

 Dialectical Behavioral Therapy: Understanding the roots of radical acceptance

 Despite functioning as a recognized mental health treatment, radical acceptance is often believed to have roots in Buddhism.
 One of the basic notions of this world religion is that attachment can be the root of suffering and that the lack of attachment can mean the absence of suffering.
-If you are not attached to money and a certain standard of living, why suffer when that money has gone?
+If you are not attached to money and a certain standard of living, why fight reality when that money has gone?
 If you are not attached to your identity as a fixed, definitive thing, you may not need to suffer when aspects of your personality or identity inevitably change throughout life.

-Tara Brach, a clinical psychologist, internationally known teacher, and author of "Radical Acceptance: Embracing Your Life With the Heart of a Buddha," encourages her clients to approach life with self compassion for emotional healing and inner freedom.
-Tara Brach shines light on how acknowledging initial pain and accepting difficult situations can be a challenging process, but it can lead to a life with less suffering.
+Tara Brach, a clinical psychologist, internationally known teacher, and author of "Radical Acceptance: Embracing Your Life With the Heart of a Buddha," encourages her clients to approach life with self-compassion for emotional healing and inner freedom.
+Tara Brach shines light on how acknowledging initial pain and accepting difficult emotions and situations can be a challenging process, but it can lead to a life with less suffering.
 By working to accept what feels wrong and acknowledging when you feel bad, you can cultivate healthy relationships and move forward more readily.

-How do you practice radical acceptance?
+How do you practice radical self- acceptance?

 • Pay attention - look at the situation critically.
 How much of the problem was beyond your control?
+Notice how your body reacts when you experience anxiety, and allow yourself to observe it without judgment.

 • Practice mindfulness or cognitive-behavioral therapy.
 Both techniques can help you discard any self-defeating or negative thoughts you may have.
-When you feel upset or feel anxious over an event, self-defeating thoughts can work against radical acceptance and moving on.
+When you feel upset or anxious over an event, self-defeating thoughts can work against radical acceptance and moving on.

 • It may help you to find a therapist or treatment center that specializes in helping others with radical acceptance.
 An option could be to find teletherapy options that make it simple to learn everything you need to know at home or when it is most convenient for you.

-This can function as the basis of radical acceptance; accepting yourself and your life can be a form of practicing non-attachment, and it may give you the freedom to live your life from moment to moment, rather than perpetually scrambling to recreate a moment in time or forcing your life to fall into line with the plan you’d previously set forth.
+This can function as the basis of radical acceptance; accepting yourself and your life can be a form of practicing non-attachment, and it may give you the freedom to live your life from moment to moment rather than perpetually scrambling to recreate a moment in time or forcing your life to fall into line with the plan you’d previously set forth.

 Online therapy may guide you in your journey

 An alternative to traditional therapy could be an online therapy provider.
-Whether you are hoping to tackle death and grief with radical acceptance, or you’d like to overcome an addiction, online therapists may be available to work with you in a more relaxed setting – that is, from the couch in your living room or even from your bed.
+Whether you are hoping to tackle death and grief with radical acceptance or you’d like to overcome an addiction, online therapists may be available to work with you in a more relaxed setting – that is, from the couch in your living room or even from your bed.

 A 2022 meta-analysis of 41 studies on the efficacy and feasibility of online DBT (one of the primary therapy methods that utilize radical acceptance) found that it can be effective for a variety of people and could even be considered essential for those who cannot leave home or need help outside of traditional sessions.